Chart Color Schemes

 Residential development activity is lower than average in Monterey according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers for Monterey shows approximately 21 dwelling approvals per year over the past five financial years ending June 2026.
-This totals an estimated 105 homes.
-As of June 2026, 10 approvals have been recorded.
-Despite population decline, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+AreaSearch analysis of ABS building approval numbers shows Monterey has had approximately 20 dwelling approvals per year over the past five financial years, totalling around 102 homes.
+In FY-26 so far, 11 approvals have been recorded.
+Despite population decline in the area, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+The average expected construction cost value of new dwellings is $604,000, indicating developers are targeting the premium market segment.

 Frequently Asked Questions - Development